Review: Lelo Sona 2 vs. Sona 2 Cruise Clit Stimulators

 Versus Sona 2, the Sona 2 Cruise has an extra function that makes it feel a lot different.
 (And cost $30 more.)
 “Cruise Control” causes the toy to speed up when you press its mouth down hard onto any object.
 Interestingly, Sona 2 Cruise is more intense than plain Sona 2—but has less speed range, since Cruise’s first steady pulsing speed is like plain Sona 2’s fourth.
 Sona *2* Cruise is also noticeably stronger than original Sona Cruise!

-Basically, if you want FOR REAL vibro-pulsation strength, then Sona 2 Cruise is the one.
+Basically, if you want more vibro-pulsation strength, then Sona 2 Cruise is the one.
 But if you like it gentler, then go non-Cruise Sona 2.
 With the latter toy, you have 8 steady pulsing speeds, and the first compares to the Womanizer Classic’s first level.
 It’s going, but not *too* good.

 Lelo Sona 2 side view